Worshipping with Us for the First Time

 Bible Readings and Reflection

-There are usually 1 or 2 readings from the Bible each Sunday.
+There are usually 1 or 2 readings from the Bible each Sunday led with a Prayer of Illumination.
 There are several translations of the Bible into English from its original Hebrew and Greek.
 We find the most scholarly and inclusive version to be the New Revised Standard Version (“NRSV”).
-We follow the Narrative Lectionary.
-The Narrative Lectionary is a four-year cycle of readings.
-On the Sundays from September through May each year the texts follow the sweep of the biblical story, from Creation through the early Christian church.
-The texts show the breadth and variety of voices within Scripture.
-Listening to the many different voices within Scripture enriches preaching and the life of faith.
+We follow the Revised Common and Narrative Lectionaries.
 We also do sermon series throughout the year that use other readings.
-Rev. Catherine’s sermons are available on our website, her own website My Window On God’s World, and through an email distribution list.